cydneymartell/Statistical-Machine-Learning-Final-Project/README.md

 **FINISH THIS**

 ## Historical stock prices dataset
-We trained our replicated TimeGAN architechture on the
+We trained our replicated TimeGAN architechture on a free dataset of end of day stock prices from https://www.quandl.com/databases/WIKIP/documentation.

 ''python
 def get_wiki_prices():